armory/docs/content/en/docs/armory-agent/_index.md

 What Spinnaker can do in the target cluster is limited by what it is running as:

-- a `serviceAccount` in agent mode
+- a `serviceAccount` in Agent mode
 - a `kubeconfig` setup for infrastructure or Spinnaker service mode

 Communications are secured with TLS and optionally mTLS.